Market

 to be disclosed under Section 134(3)(ca) ofthe Act.

-Your Company is not required to maintain Cost Records as specified by the Central Government u/s 148 (1) of the Companies Act,
+Your Company is not required to maintain Cost Records as specified by the Central Government u/s 148(1) of the Companies Act,

 SECRETARIAL STANDARDS

-Company has in place proper system to ensure compliance with the provisions of the applicable Secretarial Standards issued by The
+The Company has in place proper system to ensure compliance with the provisions of the applicable Secretarial Standards issued by

-Institute of Company Secretaries of India and such systems are adequate and operating effectively.
+The Institute of Company Secretaries of India and approved by the Central Government u/s 118(10) of the Act and such systems are

 GENERAL